 Þorgerður Ólafsdóttir (1985) is a visual artist based in Iceland.

-Þorgerður is part of the research project Relics of Nature, an Archaeology of Natural Heritage in the High North, which aims to explore understandings and manifestations of natural heritage, with special focus on the High North and in the context of climate change.
+Þorgerður is a part of the research project Relics of Nature, an Archaeology of Natural Heritage in the High North (2021 - 2025), which aim is to explore understandings and manifestations of natural heritage, with special focus on the High North and in the context of climate change.
 She is also the first visual artist to receive a research permission to Surtsey island (erupt.
 1963 - 1967) from The Environment Agency of Iceland.

 Archive of Artists' Run Initiatives.
 (2019)